 Claiming SDLT Refunds on Second Homes

-Under certain circumstances, property investors might qualify to claim SDLT refunds on their second home acquisitions.
+Under certain circumstances, property investors might qualify to claim stamp duty refunds on their second home acquisitions, reclaiming overpaid taxes.
 The eligibility criteria for refunds include selling a previous main residence within three years of purchasing a second home.
 By understanding the eligibility requirements and the application process, property investors can potentially recover a significant portion of their SDLT payments.

 The subsequent subsections will cover the eligibility criteria for SDLT refunds and the application process, which can be completed through HMRC, a conveyancer, or a stamp duty rebate company.